idvorkin/idvorkin.github.io/_d/facebook.md

 ### Employees First

-During [Covid](/covid19), FB wanted to relax it's employees so gave them all a 1K bonus, and guaranteed a rating of exceeded.
+During [Covid](/covid19), FB wanted to relax its employees so gave them all a 1K bonus, and guaranteed a rating of exceeded.
 They also said folks that couldn't WFH, like chefs, would still get paid.
 That's impressive.

 At FB, they have a salad bar, and at the end of the bar, there's a guy who 'tosses' your salad dressing.
 My friend asked him, hey I can toss my own dressing, why are you doing that.
 He answered - "You can, but FB knows you're special, and wants you to remember it every day, and that's why I'm doing this'.